quchen/articles/cont_monad.md

 The concept of continuations
 ----------------------------

-You surely know the worker-wrapper transformation to introduce tail recursion.
+You surely know the transformation to introduce tail recursion by packing the result into an accumulator.
 For example

 ```haskell
 length []     = 0